Covers of surfaces, Kleinian groups, and the curve complex: Hyperbolic surfaces and -manifolds

 Since the length of $\rho$ is at most $\ell_{S}$, it follows that $x$ must be a distance of at most $\ell_{S}/2$ from $Q_{p}$, and hence from the region $N_{p}$.
 Thus, there is an essential simple loop through $x$ of length at most $\ell_{S} + 4 \log(\pi|\chi(S)|)+ 6,$ and so in all three cases the loop constructed has length at most

 \end{proof}

-\begin{remark} We use the proof of Lemma \ref{Bears!} to give an upper bound on $L_{S, \delta}$ that will be useful in subsequent sections.
+\begin{remark}[Bounds on $L_{S,\delta}$ and $L_S$] We use the proof of Lemma \ref{Bears!} to give an upper bound on $L_{S, \delta}$ that will be useful in subsequent sections.
 First we use (\ref{ell_S}) to give the following upper bound on $\ell_S$:

 Note the proof of Lemma \ref{Bears!} is much simpler when $S$ is closed and we can use $\ell_S$ in place of $L_{S, \delta}$ in this case.
-Combining (\ref{ell_S bound}) and the definition of $L_{S, \delta}$ in the general setting we have:
+Combining (\ref{ell_S bound}) and the definition of $L_{S, \delta}$ (Equation \ref{def_L_S}), we have that in general